OpenGLT: A Comprehensive Benchmark of Graph Neural Networks for Graph-Level Tasks: GNN for Graph-level Tasks

-As shown in Figure~\ref{fig:GNN4graph}~(b), hierarchical pooling (HP)-based GNNs are designed to capture hierarchical structures in the graph, which can reduce the graph size progressively while preserving its essential structural information.
-This is achieved by clustering nodes into groups and summarizing their features, allowing the model to focus on condensed graph structures and finally obtain the representation of each graph.
+As shown in Figure~\ref{fig:GNN4graph}~(b), hierarchical pooling (HP)-based GNNs progressively coarsen the graph to capture its hierarchical structure while preserving essential structural information.
+At each level, nodes are grouped into clusters whose features are summarized, yielding increasingly condensed graphs from which the final graph-level representation is derived.